Lawlzer/-LEGACY-Top-War-Discord-Bot/README.md

+### This bot is EXTREMELY out of date.
+Do not try to use it.

 ## Template-Discord-Bot

 Template-Discord-Bot is a discord bot created to mainly help myself in the future, but also yourself, if you wish to use it.